 Tuition Waiver Benefit

-Graduate assistants receive a limited waiver of tuition (upon receipt of a signed contract) for up to 18 credit hours per year (inclusive of summer) with a maximum of 9 credit hours per term.
+Graduate assistants receive a limited waiver of tuition (upon receipt of a signed contract) for up to 18 credit hours per year (inclusive of summer) with a maximum of 6 credit hours per semester.
 The waiver includes tuition only and does not include books and supplies, course fees and other student fees.
 Tuition waivers only cover graduate courses required for the student’s approved program of study, and do not include undergraduate courses to enhance a student’s preparation for his/her graduate program.

 Application Eligibility Requirements